pjfl/p5-app-notitia/README.md

 # Project To Do List

-TODO: Limit list lengths when number of users increases

 TODO: Add media query to reduce form size on mobiles

 TODO: Schema version numbers.
 DDL files ignored by git